Malaysia–United Kingdom relations: Colonial period

 Francis Light founded Penang's capital city of George Town in 1786, making it the first British settlement in Southeast Asia.
 A statue of Light still stands in the city's Fort Cornwallis.

 English traders had been present in Malay waters since the 17th century.
 Before the mid 19th century, British interests in the region were predominantly economic, with little interest in territorial control.
 The growth of the China trade in British ships increased the East India Company’s (EIC) desire for bases in the region.
 Various islands were used for this purpose, with the first permanent acquisition being Penang, which was leased from the Sultanate of Kedah in 1786.
 This was followed soon after by the leasing of a block of territory on the mainland opposite Penang (known as Province Wellesley).
 In 1795, during the Napoleonic Wars, the British with the consent of the Netherlands occupied Dutch Malacca to forestall possible French interest in the area.

 In 1824 British hegemony in Malaya was formalised by the Anglo-Dutch Treaty, which divided the Malay Archipelago between Britain and the Netherlands.
 The Dutch evacuated Malacca and renounced all interest in Malaya, while the British recognised Dutch rule over the rest of the East Indies.
 By 1826, the British controlled Penang, Malacca, Singapore and the island of Labuan, which they established as crown colonies of the Straits Settlements, administered first under the EIC until 1867, when they were transferred to the Colonial Office in London.
 On the other hand, White Rajahs (founded by British adventurer James Brooke) ruled the Raj of Sarawak from 1841 to 1946, while North Borneo was founded by the North Borneo Chartered Company.
 Both Sarawak and North Borneo subsequently became a British Protectorate, and a Crown colony in 1946.
-In 1944, the British drew up plans for a Malayan Union, which would unite the Federated and Unfederated Malay States (except for Singapore), into a single Crown colony, with a view towards independence.
+In 1944, the British drew up plans for a Malayan Union, which would unite the Federated and Unfederated Malay States (except for Singapore), into a single Crown colony.
 It was established in 1946, and was dissolved in 1948 to be replaced by the Federation of Malaya.
 The federation became independent from the United Kingdom on 31 August 1957, and joined North Borneo, Sarawak and Singapore to form a new larger federation known as the Federation of Malaysia on 16 September 1963.
 However, in less than two years upon the founding of the federation, Singapore was expelled as a consequence of the 1964 race riots.